← All posts

 The mid-30s demographic is notably thin — the generation between the old guard and the new wave.
 This is partly Federer and Nadal leaving, taking their age bracket with them.
 The players who should have filled that gap are instead being leapfrogged by a younger cohort arriving faster than expected.

-This analysis came from our dataset
+Built from our dataset

 Every date of birth, ranking, and country in this piece came from the Baseline Rank rankings database — 2,233 actively tracked ATP players, updated weekly.